epfl-ada/ada-2020-project-milestone-p3-p3_limonada/README.md

 # Research Questions
+**NOTE**: by "presence of war in a country" or "involvement of a country in a war" we mean that a war was fought on the country's territory, whether it was a civil war, or a foreign invasion, etc.

 1. Is there a correlation between abundance/high exports of oil in a country and its population's wellbeing?
 For example, some of the variables we would like to consider are:
     * Income inequality
     * GDP